-The Calgary Flames announced on Tuesday afternoon that Miikka Kiprusoff is expected to miss two more weeks due to a grade two MCL sprain.
+Calgary Flames goaltender Miikka Kiprusoff will be forced to miss at least two more weeks due to injury.

 On Tuesday afternoon, general manager Jay Feaster announced that the 36-year-old goaltender had been diagnosed with a grade two MCL sprain, which is expected to keep him out for approximately 14 days.